Top of page

 • brexucabtagene autoleucel (also known as KTE-X19 or Tecartus®).

-CAR-T cell therapies are also being tested in clinical trials in other types of lymphoma.
+CAR-T cell therapies are also being tested in clinical trials for other types of lymphoma.
 Visit Lymphoma TrialsLink to find out more about clinical trials and to search for a trial that might be suitable for you.

 Back to top